ANSSI-FR/Open-ISO7816-Stack/README.md

 *context2* is a data structure which contains the current communication context when using the protocol T=1.

-### Initalizing the API with default parameters values
+### Initializing the API with default parameters values

 ```c
 /* Initialization of the hardware abstraction layer with default values ...  */